engelharddirk/made-course/README.md

 [![License](https://img.shields.io/badge/License-CC_BY_4.0-orange)](https://creativecommons.org/licenses/by/4.0/)
 [![Tests](https://github.com/engelharddirk/made-course/actions/workflows/project-ci.yml/badge.svg)](https://github.com/engelharddirk/made-course/actions/workflows/project-ci.yml)

-# Connections between wellbeing of peeaple and released movie genres
+# Connections between wellbeing of people and released movie genres
 This repository was created as part of my participation in the [MADE Course](https://oss.cs.fau.de/teaching/specific/made/) at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU).
 ## Description
 This project contains a data pipeline that gets information of the OMDB Movie Database, life satisfaction data from eurostat, and happiness statistics from the world from the world happiness report 2023 (containing worldwide subjective happiness surveys for every year starting from 2005).